panigsan/eth-algolab/notes.md

 If a problem has negative values, you might add a constat to each of them to have postive values.
 It doesn't work always though!

+## Week 10
+Check input size, maybe a brute force solution is feasible for 50 points!